AravindhVishnu/Excel-to-C/README.md

 Debugging the Powershell script can be done in the Visual Studio Code environment.

-Note: The UserParameters.ps1 Powershell script has only been tested in the Windows 10.
+Note: The UserParameters.ps1 Powershell script has only been tested in Windows 10.

 I have tested compiling the generated code with the Visual Studio 2022 C++/C compiler.